agradus/OpenLdocs/docs/documentation/guides/demo_package_guide.md

 -   `webservice`
 -   `ROOT`

-For Windows, to start OpenL Tablets Demo package, locate the `<unzipped Demo package folder>\jetty-home-10.0.xx\start.cmd` file and run it by double-clicking or via console window commands.
+For Windows, to start the OpenL Tablets Demo package, locate the `<unzipped Demo package folder>\jetty-home-10.0.xx\start.cmd` file and run it by double clicking or via the console window commands.
 For Linux, run the `<unzipped Demo package folder>\jetty-home-10.0.xx\start` file.
-The browser is expected to be openned automatically.
-If it was not happened, use the following link to **OpenL Tablets Demo welcome page**:
+The browser is expected to be launched automatically; otherwise, use the following link to the **OpenL Tablets Demo welcome page**:

 `http://localhost:8080/`